What happens next?

 This is perhaps an understandable location-based impact, as what once was a convenient location near work is no longer as accessible if members are working from home most days of the week.

 Looking into who exactly is more likely to lapse, Data from the US suggests that Millennials, Gen Z, and women are less likely to return to the gym than other demographics.
 This isn’t overly surprising as it will be these people who have benefited more from virtual and online alternatives.
-Hussle survey responses showed that significantly more women participated in virtual fitness classes than men during lockdown.
+Hussle survey responses showed that significantly more women participated in virtual fitness classes than men during the lockdown.

 So, what now?
 Membership figures are down across the board and gym attendance is far from what it used to be.
 Although it’s still increasing, it’s very slow and operators need to think about how to grow again.